KenanHArik/pipid_gaggia_classic/Setup Substeps/1 - RPi Configuration.md

 The following instructions go over how to configure the Raspberry Pi to run the software provided in this repository.

+This setup assume that Debian version Bookworm is installed, which includes recent updates requiring the use of virtual environments for Python.
+See the following reference: https://learn.adafruit.com/python-virtual-environment-usage-on-raspberry-pi?view=all

 ## Installing Python Dependencies

-1. Install pip and git using command `sudo apt-get install git python3-pip`
+1. Install pip and git using command via SSH connection `sudo apt install python3-venv`
+2. Create a new virtual environment named pipid: `python3 -m venv pipid`
+3. Activate the virual environment using `source pipid/bin/activate`
-2. Get all the dependencies:
+4. Get all the dependencies:

-For reference, the following have been installed:

-sudo apt-get install git python3 python3-pip python3-pil libjpeg-dev zlib1g-dev libfreetype6-dev liblcms2-dev libopenjp2-7 libtiff5 -y

-The above dependencies are required for luma oled library. sudo pip3 install luma.oled

-PID control is based on the library below pip3 install simple-pid

-## Turn on I2C and SPI

-1. Run `sudo raspi-config`, go to `Interface Options`, then `I2C` and set to enable.
-Similarly, do the same for `SPI` in the same menu.
-2. Reboot the Pi
-   - I2C is required to communicate with the display, SPI is used for the temperature sensor.
+`pip install luma.oled`
+`pip install simple-pid`

 ## Install pigpio library